 “I understand that my presence is unsettling for you.
 You should count yourself privileged.
 Not many humans like you have seen me and lived to tell the tale.
 That shows how important you are to me.”

 “Thank you very much.
-Please take me back.
+But please take me back.
 I swear I’m not going to tell anyone.
 In fact, I’ve forgotten about it sef.”

 “If you agree to what I’m about to tell you, I will reward you beyond your expectations.”